MAIF/shapash/docs/tutorials/tuto-plot02-contribution_plot.rst

     Backend: Shap TreeExplainer

-You can now display contribution plot :
+You can now display the contribution plot :
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-you have to specify the feature you want to analyse.
-You can use column name, label or column number
+You have to specify the feature you want to analyse.
+You can use column name, label or column number :

 .. code:: ipython